| | |

 is...is how many of them you cram into your spot.
 Old rule of thumb is one idea...and one idea only.
 And hit it 3 times...open,

 middle and close.
 Your theme, your idea, should be clear and concise, not muddled up with a bunch of other tangents.
+Scripts.
+I don't care what you say, I'm old school

 and I say every great promo starts with a great script.
 This is the chance where you get to put your ideas down on paper,